dapr-cn/docs/src/content/docs/reference/cli/dapr-init.md

 **Install**

-Install Dapr by pulling container images for Placement, Redis, and Zipkin.
+Install Dapr by pulling container images for Placement, Scheduler, Redis, and Zipkin.
 By default, these images are pulled from Docker Hub.

+> By default, a `dapr_scheduler` local volume is created for Scheduler service to be used as the database directory.
+The host file location for this volume is likely located at `/var/lib/docker/volumes/dapr_scheduler/_data` or `~/.local/share/containers/storage/volumes/dapr_scheduler/_data`, depending on your container runtime.

 ```bash
 dapr init